ishkawa/ISRefreshControl/README.md

 imitates `UIRefreshControl`.
 `ISRefreshControl` sends `UIControlEventValueChanged` when content offset of `UITableView` overs threshold.
-`UITableViewController` is extended to send content offset to ISRefreshControl.
+`UITableViewController` is extended to send content offset to `ISRefreshControl`.

 ## License